-We start shipping peony rhizomes in mid-September each year.
+We start shipping peony rhizomes in mid-October each year.
 We can usually ship through until the 3rd week of November.
 Orders go out on Tuesdays so as to ensure that you receive your plants before the weekend, thus minimizing the time that the roots are in transit.

 It is important to prepare the planting area by digging a hole of at least 1 cubic foot per plant, and enriching the soil with organic material (preferably of the well decomposed cow manure sort).
 The ideal PH for peonies is 6.4 and so if necessary, please make amendments.

 Peonies like full sun, well-drained soil, and a southern exposure (don't we all).
 They will still perform under compromised conditions.
 However, the better the location the better the outcome.

 Peony roots have two growth spurts per year, in the spring, and in the fall.
 It is important that they get adequate water at these times.
 During the summer it is critical that they photosynthesize to their maximum potential, and so they should be kept weed free with as many leaves left intact as is possible.
 Peonies that are 4 years old, or more, can afford to have 50% of their stems harvested for decorative purposes.
 These harvested stems will make fabulous cut flowers for use in household arrangements.
 Always leave at least 50% of the stems for the plant to feed off and grow for next year.

 Pay attention to your planting, as if planted too deep they will not flower, too shallow and they will heave in extreme cold.
 The colder your winter the deeper they need to be planted.